siazoombox/Onboarding/slack.md

 To streamline communication, all team members are requested to follow these steps:

-1. **📱 Expertizo Slack**
+1. **📱 Sia Zoombox Slack**
-   - Install and log in to the Expertizo Slack app on your mobile device.
+   - Install and log in to the Sia Zoombox Slack app on your mobile device.
    - This will serve as the primary platform for quick internal conversations.

-2. **🌐 Client Slack Access**
-   - If you have access to a client's Slack workspace, ensure you are logged in on your mobile device.
-   - This is important for seamless communication, especially for off-hours requirements.

 ---